kfjahnke/envutil/README.md

 ## --stwidth EXTENT    swidth and twidth OIIO Texture Options

-I lump together the swidth and twidth options - OIIO allows to pass them separately, but I don't see a need to do so in envutil and envutil.
+I lump together the swidth and twidth options - OIIO allows to pass them separately, but I don't see a need to do so in envutil.
 The most useful value here is to pass zero, which makes OIIO ignore the pickup-point's derivatives.
 This can speed up the calculations.

 ## --stblur EXTENT      sblur and tblur OIIO Texture Options